ismailchakrane/ArChat/README.md

 # ArChat

-This application allows you to interact with Articles (PDFs).
+This application allows you to interact with Scientific Papers (PDFs).

 ## Setup